Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 }
 ```

-## Mark a Feature Toggle as "active" {#mark-a-feature-toggle-as-active}
+## Mark a Feature Flag as "active" {#mark-a-feature-toggle-as-active}

 :::caution Removal notice
 This endpoint was removed in v5.
-Please use the [project-based endpoint to patch a feature toggle and mark it as not stale](/reference/api/legacy/unleash/admin/features-v2.md#patch-toggle) instead.
+Please use the [project-based endpoint to patch a feature flag and mark it as not stale](/reference/api/legacy/unleash/admin/features-v2.md#patch-toggle) instead.
 :::

 `POST: http://unleash.host.com/api/admin/features/:featureName/stale/off`

-Used to mark a feature toggle active (remove stale marking).
-The :featureName must match an existing Feature Toggle.
-Returns 200-response if the feature toggle was disabled successfully.
+Used to mark a feature flag active (remove stale marking).
+The :featureName must match an existing Feature Flag.
+Returns 200-response if the feature flag was disabled successfully.

 **Body**